-- Provides funding to continue the administration of the workload associated with Caltrans' responsibilities under Proposition 1B and includes the continuation of funding for 12 positions totaling \$1,750,000 for 2022-23 and 2023-24. - Provides \$6.01 million in State Highway Account over two years and six two-year limited terms positions to implement the Road Charge Pilot Program as created by SB 339 (Weiner, Chapter 308, Statutes of 2021). - Includes a one-time increase of \$1,609,000 from the State Highway Account to support 10 administrative services positions in the Division of Accounting and Division of Information Technology to support the increased workload for preliminary planning activities required in preparation for Caltrans on-boarding to the FI\$Cal System. - Adopts \$50,265,000 State Highway Account and 295 positions ongoing to implement the increased state and local transportation funding provided through the Federal Infrastructure Investment and Jobs Act (IIJA). - Rejects the Governor's proposal to index the fuel tax CPI. - Rejects \$100 million General Fund for 2023-24 for the Clean California Local Grant program for an additional year of funding to allow time to evaluate the current program. - Includes reappropriations for the Liberty Canyon Wildlife Crossing to allow fund to be applied for both construction support and capital purposes; and for the General Transit Feed Specification (GTFS) to allow Caltrans to continue to oversee the implementation and expansion of the GTFS by providing support for medium, small and rural transit districts. - Adopts placeholder trailer bill language for the transportation infrastructure package implementation for the following: - Advance Payments for Transit to expand and clarify the authority for Caltrans to advance funds to public agencies for transit and passenger rail projects funded by the State Transportation Improvement Program or the Transit and Intercity Rail Capital Improvement Program. - Interregional Rail Project Funding Eligibility to expand project eligibility for the Solutions for Congested Corridors Program and the Trade Corridor Enhancement Program to rail and transit projects included in the State Rail Plan that are not currently included in regional transportation plans.
+- Provides funding to continue the administration of the workload associated with Caltrans' responsibilities under Proposition 1B and includes the continuation of funding for 12 positions totaling \$1,750,000 for 2022-23 and 2023-24. - Provides \$6.01 million in State Highway Account over two years and six two-year limited terms positions to implement the Road Charge Pilot Program as created by SB 339 (Weiner, Chapter 308, Statutes of 2021). - Includes a one-time increase of \$1,609,000 from the State Highway Account to support 10 administrative services positions in the Division of Accounting and Division of Information Technology to support the increased workload for preliminary planning activities required in preparation for Caltrans on-boarding to the FI\$Cal System. - Adopts \$50,265,000 State Highway Account and 295 positions ongoing to implement the increased state and local transportation funding provided through the Federal Infrastructure Investment and Jobs Act (IIJA). - Approves Governor's proposal for a 12-month pause, effective October 1, 2022, on the General Fund (approximately 4 percent rate) portion of the sales tax rate on diesel fuel, with \$439 million included in the fiscal plan across two fiscal years to continue making transfers from the General Fund to the Public Transportation Account, thereby having no impact on transportation funding and potentially reducing costs by up to 23 cents per gallon (primarily for businesses). - Includes reappropriations for the Liberty Canyon Wildlife Crossing to allow fund to be applied for both construction support and capital purposes; and for the General Transit Feed Specification (GTFS) to allow Caltrans to continue to oversee the implementation and expansion of the GTFS by providing support for medium, small and rural transit districts. - Adopts trailer bill language for the transportation infrastructure package implementation for the following: - Advance Payments for Transit to expand and clarify the authority for Caltrans to advance funds to public agencies for transit and passenger rail projects funded by the State Transportation Improvement Program. - Design Build Procurement Authority provides authority for an additional 6 projects in 2022-23 and 2023-24 for projects on which Caltrans is authorized to use its design build procurement authority.

-- Design Build Procurement Authority to remove the limit on the number of projects on which Caltrans is authorized to use its design build procurement authority through 1/1/2034. - Job Order Contracting to authorize Caltrans to use a contracting method known as job order contracting, which allows a public agency to complete routine transportation projects and maintenance work quickly and easily. - Best-Value Contract Procurement that proposes to reinstate, revise, and make permanent Caltrans' authority to use the best-value procurement method to procure heavy mobile fleet vehicles and special equipment. - Adopts placeholder trailer bill language for State Highway Systems Right-of-Way to clarify Caltrans' authority to issue permits for ROW along state roads owned and controlled by Caltrans.
+- Defers action on the Job Order Contracting trailer bill language to authorize Caltrans to use a contracting method known as job order contracting, which allows a public agency to complete routine transportation projects and maintenance work quickly and easily. - Defers action on the Best-Value Contract Procurement trailer bill language that proposes to reinstate, revise, and make permanent Caltrans' authority to use the best-value procurement method to procure heavy mobile fleet vehicles and special equipment. - Adopts trailer bill language for State Highway Systems Right-of-Way to clarify Caltrans' authority to issue permits for ROW along state roads owned and controlled by Caltrans.